Shujun-He/Nucleic-Transformer/src/openvaccine/readme.md

 Here I include the hypeparameters that give the best single model.

-0. modify the --path variable in pretrain.sh and run.sh
+0. modify the --path variable in pretrain.sh and run.sh to wherever you unzipped all the data as instructed above

 1. pretrain with all available sequences: ```./pretrain.sh```